-Red Meat Allergies Caused by Lone Star Tick Bites
+Red Meat Allergies Caused by Lone Star Tick Bites and Alpha-Gal

 A Strange Cause of a Food Allergy

 As strange as it may sound, researchers have discovered that some cases of red meat allergy are caused by a bite from an animal called the lone star tick.
 The animal normally lives in the southeastern United States but is gradually spreading up the east coast of North America.
-Its spread to a new area corresponds to an increase in the incidence of red meat allergy in that area.
+Its spread to a new area corresponds to an increase in the incidence of meat allergy in that area.

 Researchers have noticed that people with major allergy symptoms after lone star tick bites—such as the appearance of large, red welts—are more likely to develop a meat allergy.
 Blood tests have shown that the affected people are allergic to a sugar in the meat called alpha-gal.
 The tick bite is believed to sensitize people to the sugar.